 The hotspot countries have a combined population of 282.4 million (Table 5.2).
-Because it is bounded by biogeographic and not political boundaries, demographic data specific to the hotspot are not available, although the total population was estimated at 84.7 million in 2004 (Mittermeier et al. 2004), indicating an average population density of 136 people per km.
+Because it is bounded by biogeographic and not political boundaries, demographic data specific to the hotspot are not available, although the total population was estimated at 84.7 million in 2004 (Mittermeier et al. 2004), indicating an average population density of 136 people per km2.
 However, centers of population are distributed patchily across the hotspot.
-While many areas of the hotspot have between 10 and 100 people per km, population densities can reach much higher numbers in major cities.
+While many areas of the hotspot have between 10 and 100 people per km2, population densities can reach much higher numbers in major cities.

 There are nine population centers with 500,000 or more people in the hotspot countries (see Section 5.2.2).
 In Cameroon, two of the country's major population centers are located within the hotspot, representing the cities of Douala and Bafoussam, and these are much more expansive than other population centers within the country.
 In the Upper Guinean Forests subregion, population centers are typically smaller and less clustered than in the Lower Guinean Forests subregion.
 In Sierra Leone's component of the hotspot, notable population centers are found in and around the cities of Freetown, Kenema, Koidu and Makeni.
 In Côte d'Ivoire's component, they are found around the cities of Abidjan, Man and Yamoussoukro.
 In Ghana, major centers of population are found around the cities of Accra and Kumasi.
 In Ghana, human presence is evident (though often in low densities) across the majority of the hotspot but this is in contrast to other countries of this subregion, which retain large expanses of unpopulated land within the hotspot.
-Liberia has the lowest human presence within the hotspot components also have low human presence, likely attributable to the high altitude of these areas compare with the rest of these countries.
+Liberia has the lowest human presence within the hotspot, with much of the country remaining uninhabited.
+Similarly the Togolese and Beninese hotspot components also have low human presence, likely attributable to the high altitude of these areas compare with the rest of these countries.
 High population density areas tend to be focused in coastal areas.

 In line with much of Africa, the hotspot countries showed some of the highest rates of population growth in the world in the early part of the 21st century.
 Twenty of the highest annual growth rates were in Africa and Liberia had the highest growth rate in the world in 2007 (4.8 percent).
 However, population growth in most hotspot countries appears to have slowed in recent years, and, although current census data are not available, most are now estimated to have rates of only a little above 2 percent per year (Table 5.2).
 Exceptions to this are Benin, Equatorial Guinea and Liberia, which all have been estimated to have current growth rates of more than 2.5 percent.
 Nigeria is the most populous country in Africa (and the 7th most populous in the world in 2013) and is predicted to have a population exceeding 250 million by 2030.
-Nigeria also has one of the highest population densities in the hotspot (180 people per km), exceeded only by São Tomé and Príncipe (191 people per km), which has a population of only around 200,000 but a very small land area.
-The capital district of São Tomé and Príncipe has a population densities recorded in the whole hotspot.
+Nigeria also has one of the highest population densities in the hotspot (180 people per km2), exceeded only by São Tomé and Príncipe (191 people per km2), which has a population of only around 200,000 but a very small land area.
+The capital district of São Tomé and Príncipe has a population density exceeding 4,200 people per km2, and this is growing fast, making it among the highest densities recorded in the whole hotspot.